Virket: History

 "Dannevirke" fortifications now in Schleswig-Holstein.
 First mentioned around 1250, the settlement was then documented as Wirky.

 At one time there was a manor in Virket.
 There are references in 1430 and 1452 to a judge named Mogens Falster and in 1472 and 1494 to Jørgen Falster whose son, Laurids Falster, was still alive in 1536.
 A daughter of Jørgen Falster married Anders Josephsen Bielke in Bellinge, and their descendants called themselves Falster.
 Mogens Falster Bielke owned Virket in 1546.

 A stone ring with one large stone and 16 smaller stones in a semicircle was created in 1947 to commemorate the independence gained by the local farmers in 1766.

 Archeological finds

 In addition to Falsters Virket, recent archeological investigations have provided evidence of an early Iron Age settlement between Virket and Falkerslev.
-Graves from the Viking period have also been uncovered in the area.
+Graves from the Viking Age have also been uncovered in the area.